Wizzenalum1/wixy1/readme.md

 all the following steps have thier own individual commits so you can explore each step of the process.
 1. setup node, express, nodemon
 2. setup mvc file structure
+3. setup basic routing, static file path, seting the ejs engine and responding with that.

 ### 1. setup node, express, nodemon